BittyTax/BittyTax/README.md

 ## Getting Started

 ### Prerequisites
 You need to have Python 2.7 or 3.x installed on your machine before you can install BittyTax.
-MacOS and most Linux distributions already come with Python pre-installated.
+MacOS and most Linux distributions already come with Python pre-installed.

 If you need to install Python we recommend you install Python 3.x, see https://wiki.python.org/moin/BeginnersGuide/Download for instructions.